20 of the Best Beaches to Visit in the United States This Summer

 Photo by Wilson Stratton on Unsplash

-For a laid-back, old Florida beach experience, Boca Grande is a hidden gem.
-This peaceful island offers pristine beaches, calm waters, and is famous for its shelling and the historic Gasparilla Island Lighthouse.
+For a laid-back beach experience, Boca Grande is a hidden gem.
+This beach is all charm.
+Think uncrowded beaches, seashells galore, and a sleepy old-Florida vibe.
+It’s perfect if you love lighthouses, long beach walks, and quiet afternoons and is famous for its shelling and the historic Gasparilla Island Lighthouse.

 10. Cannon Beach, Oregon